spraakbanken/multigec-2025/README.md

 ## Data

 We provide training, development and test data for each of the XXX  languages: English, XXXX, Slovene, Swedish.
-The training and development datasets are available in the private [MultiGEC-2025-data Github repository](https://github.com/spraakbanken/multigec-2025-data/).
+The training and development datasets are available in the private Github repository for [MultiGEC-2025 data](https://github.com/spraakbanken/multigec-2025-data/).
 Test sets will be released during the test phase, in the same repository.

 ### Data access